Negotiating Social Relations - Tenor Resources in English - Y.J. Doran

 View Website

-Michele Zappavigna is an Associate Professor at the University of New South Wales, Sydney.
+Michele Zappavigna is Associate Professor at the University of New South Wales, Sydney.
 As a linguist, her primary focus is on exploring the language of microblogging and social media.
 Her research in this area investigates discursive patterns in social media texts and corpora.

 Description